rhyslwells/water_data_pipeline/practice/MS_Access/Microsoft access.md

-- [ ] How to make  form to enter data into multiple tables.
 - [ ] How to insert existing data into a database.
-- [ ] access how to update multiple related tables
+- [ ] How to update multiple related tables

-How to add data to a table:
+- [ ] Investigate Helper table to gather many small tables into one.
+- [ ] What are typical types of databases.
+- [ ] Questions: Make a form that accesses multiple tables

+### Resources
+[Tutorial](https://www.youtube.com/watch?v=ubmwp8kbfPc)

+### Notes

 Possible limitations when scale increases.
 Can do querying.
 Which might be hard to do in excel.

-[Tutorial](https://www.youtube.com/watch?v=ubmwp8kbfPc)

 Graphical way to make queries.
 Reporting too.
 I lots of data want a database.